Skip to content

 Creating A -> B -> C -> A master-detail chains.
 Salesforce prevents this, but architects sometimes try to work around it with mixed lookup/MD chains, creating confusing ownership and sharing models.

-• Migration — Relationship order dictates migration sequence (Data Migration)
+• Data Migration: relationship order dictates migration load sequence

-• Governance — Record types and objects affect change management (Development Lifecycle)
+• Development Lifecycle: record types and custom objects affect change management and deployment complexity

 Sources